MEET THE

 Michelle takes joy in being a mom.
 Raising and spending time with her daughter as she has continued to grow her passion for early childhood education.

-Emily Roth, Senior Director, Non-Formal CDA Project
+Emily Roth, Director, Non-Formal CDA Project

 eroth@inaeyc.org / 317.275.3526

-Emily Roth is the Senior Director of the Non-Formal CDA Project.
+Emily Roth is the Director of the Non-Formal CDA Project.
 She joined INAEYC in 2018 as a Non-Formal CDA Project Coordinator.
 She has a master’s degree in Family and Consumer Science with an Emphasis in Family Studies and Child Development and a Bachelor of Science in Psychology with a Minor in Interpersonal Relations and Psychology of Human Development both from Ball State University.
 Emily has a rich background in working with children and families having served as a Home Visitor through the Healthy Families Program; Lead Teacher for Infants and Toddlers at the Ball State University Child Study Center; Extension Educator with Purdue University and most recently Project Specialist and Human Resources Director at Honey Grove Educational Center.
 Emily has always had a passion for working with children and families.
 In her spare time, she enjoys spending time with family and friends.
 A northwestern Hoosier at heart, Emily now resides in Greenwood with her husband and their two children.

-Rachel Grissom, Project Coordinator, Non-Formal CDA Project
+Rachael Grissom, Project Coordinator, Non-Formal CDA Project

 rgrissom@inaeyc.org / 317.275.3505